Issues

 • which subcomponents (tools, commands, input/output formats) are involved (light blue)

-• which platforms are involved (light purple)
+• which platforms are involved (blue)

-Some loose conventions:
+Some other loose conventions:

-• [2] two hours estimated, no time spent
+• [2] two hours estimated, no time spent yet

 • [..] half an hour estimated (a dot is ~a quarter hour, as in timedot format)